cschol/modular80/README.md

 ## Nosering

 The `Nosering` module is inspired by Grant Richter's [Noisering](https://malekkoheavyindustry.com/product/richter-noisering/) module.
-It does not implement all of the Noisering functionality, but enough to be useful for my purposes.
+It does not implement all of the Noisering functionality, but enough to be useful and fun.

 See [this page](https://www.infinitesimal.eu/modules/index.php?title=Malekko_Noisering) for more information on theory of operation of the original *Noisering* module.